Willem Boy: Stockholm

 As neither the castle nor any associated drawings by architects involved have survived, it is difficult to know what Boy's contribution to the structure was.
 However, surviving financial documents and letters written by the king while he resided elsewhere offer some hints.
-During his work on the castle in Stockholm, Boy had to supervise hundreds of employees and ensure materials were delivered in proper order, while keeping his demanding king happy.
+During his work on the castle in Stockholm, Boy had to supervise hundreds of employees, ensure materials were delivered in the proper order, and keep his demanding king happy.
 In 1577, repairs on the royal suite were completed.
 Two years later, stairs were built south of the castle while the northern gate was furnished with a tower adorned with a spire and a stone tablet carrying the royal coat of arms.
 Over subsequent years, he was involved in various undertakings at the palace, both decorative work and engineering.

-From 1586 Boy focused on the royal church and the decoration of the castle's large square-shaped room.
-The church was 130 feet in length and located along the northern side of the courtyard.
+From 1586, Boy focused on the royal church and the decoration of the castle's large square-shaped room.
+The church was 130 feet long and located on the northern side of the courtyard.
 It was topped by a bell tower on which Boy worked in 1589.
-In 1591 glass and lead were bought for the windows.
-The king ordered lavish decorations for the square room, including a ceiling in gilded copper for which the gilding alone cost the equivalent of 100 ship pounds (170.000 kg) of copper, which failed to satisfy the king who sent 30 Hungarian gold florins in 1589 to have a large sphere gilded.
+In 1591, glass and lead were bought for the windows.
+The king ordered lavish decorations for the square room, including a ceiling in gilded copper for which the gilding alone cost the equivalent of 100 ship pounds (170.000 kg) of copper, which failed to satisfy the king, who sent 30 Hungarian gold florins in 1589 to have a large sphere gilded.
 Boy spent the last years of his life producing sketches for various other projects in the palace, including gilded cornices in the dining room, ashlars for the so-called "Summer Room" and for the two towers flanking the eastern gate, and he had the spires of the three crown tower raised by 20–30 feet.